hpacheco/ses/labs/Lab3.md

 There exists a myriad of vulnerable web applications, e.g. from the [OWASP Vulnerable Web Applications Directory (VWAD)](https://owasp.org/www-project-vulnerable-web-applications-directory/), that have been developed for demonstrating common web vulnerabilities and how to exploit them.
 One of the most modern and complete among such pedagogical web applications is the [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).

+Another good resource with detailed information about each type of vulnerability, including how to manually test if your application is vulnerable, is the [OWASP Web Security Testing Guide](https://owasp.org/www-project-web-security-testing-guide/v41/).

 ## Setting up the [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/)

 In this lab we will be looking into solving a few Juice Shop challenges.
 You will find a lot of information in the Juice Shop [companion guide](https://pwning.owasp-juice.shop/).